▲ SIGMATERMINAL Open Terminal →

 Risk Flags

-Payout ratio 125.8% — dividend cut risk if earnings don't recover.
+Payout ratio 125.8% is unsustainable; dividend at risk if earnings do not stabilize or grow.

 See PFE's full trade plan — free